cyclecycle/primal-grakn/README.md

 ## Why

 The [grakn-python client](https://github.com/graknlabs/grakn/tree/master/client-python) provides a complete and efficient object-oriented method of interaction with a Grakn instance.
-It can require a lot of code and recursion to get data.
+It can require a lot of code and recursion to get the data however.
 This extension aims to provide convenience through reducing code involved in connecting to Grakn and working with response data.
 It reflects a manner of working with Grakn through python that I have found to be preferrable.

 ## Usage